1. Home

 How to Calculate the Electricity Usage of Household Appliances

 Power consumption is calculated in kilowatt-hours (kWh), and it varies by device size, type, and time in use (among other factors).
-There are two basic ways you can determine how much power each piece of equipment needs.
+There are two basic ways you can determine how much power each appliance needs.

 1. Check the power rating near the power cord.
 The number is typically listed as amps or watts.